 To put it simply, being a successful negotiator means knowing what to say and the best time to say it.
 It’s also about knowing when, or when not, to make allowances, or offer reductions or concessions.

-Parties that can come to a successful resolution in a conciliatory, productive manner – whether it be two employees competing over a project or two corporate giants discussing a business deal – will also be more comfortable dealing with each other in the future.
+Parties that can come to a successful resolution in a conciliatory, productive manner – whether it be two colleagues competing over a project or two corporate giants discussing a business deal – will also be more comfortable dealing with each other in the future.

 Presentation and public speaking skills